practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Clojure/README.md

   )
 ```

-This alone, and no other experiments, including experimenting with _Transient Data Structures_ (https://clojure.org/reference/transients), led to an execution speed reduction from around 7400 milliseconds to around 590 milliseconds, which is a little bit slower than my PowerShell program version.
+This alone, and no other experiments, including experimenting with _Transient Data Structures_ (https://clojure.org/reference/transients), led to an execution speed reduction from around 7400 milliseconds to roughly 600 milliseconds.

 <br/>